 - When using your USB mouse, click each number or alphabet.
-BS: Delete the character before the cursor or highlight. - : Confirm the keyword and close the Software keyboard. - The keyword must be 1 to 10 characters long. - Please make a note of your keyword. - Do not use spaces (SP) in your keyword.
+BS: Delete the character before the cursor or highlight. - : Confirm the keyword and close the Software keyboard. - The keyword must be 1 to 10 characters long. - · Please make a note of your keyword.